 - Analyze graphs of the effects of invasive plants and their removal.

 - Communicate challenges associated with invasive plant management.

 Impacts of Common Reed & its management

-Students will know that invasive plants and attempts at their removal can have a variety of impacts and be able to explain some of these impacts using graphed data.
+Students will know that removing an invasive plant can have a variety of impacts and be able to explain some of these impacts using evidence.

 - Iona Island maps

 - Transparencies with chart

 - Common Reed PowerPoint (photos of site, birds, vegetation)